Christian Walker Player Props: Diamondbacks vs. Cardinals

 Christian Walker At The Plate

-- He ranks 69th in batting average, 60th in on base percentage, and 15th in slugging among the qualifying hitters in baseball.
+- He ranks 59th in batting average, 48th in on base percentage, and 11th in slugging among qualifying hitters in MLB.

-- Walker has picked up a hit in 59 of 96 games this season, with multiple hits 27 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.